-The Board of Governors therefore reserves the right to require such supplementary evidence as it may determine to support or verify information on any Application Form/Transfer Form.
+The Board of Governors therefore reserves the right to require such supplementary evidence as it may determine to support or verify information on any online application.

 This information will be requested from those whose applications have been successful when they have been notified of their allocation of a place at Banbridge Academy.